AssetStorm/Dispatcher/README.md

 docker-compose -f docker-compose_development.yml up
 ```

-After the contains are running start the tests with:
+After the containers are running start the tests from `src/` with:
 ```shell script
 python -m pytest
 ```